KStateMachine/kstatemachine/docs/pages/persistence.md

 ## Restoring StateMachine

-When a user wants to restore the StateMachine, he deserializes `RecordedEvents` object and creates StateMachine instance having exactly the same structure as original one.
+When a user wants to restore the StateMachine, they deserialize the `RecordedEvents` object and create a StateMachine instance having exactly the same structure as the original one.
 Typically, both instances are created by the same code.

 ```kotlin